girobusan/latid-browser/README.md

 Install
 -------

-Download release for your platform.
+Download release for your platform (soon!).
 Tested on Mac and GNU/Linux.

 Usage
 -----